 International cooperation in space activities for Kazakhstan is very important, as in the future the country faces many activities to develop the republic’s space industry, for which the state allocates certain subsidies.
 Purposeful work is being done in the republic to develop space activities.
 There is a successful development of competitive space technology in the interest of Kazakhstan.
 A long-term program for the development of space activities in Kazakhstan is being developed.
 Highly qualified specialists are needed for the continued successful development of space operations.

 Kazakh National University named after.
 Al-Farabi contributes to space research and training of specialists in the field of space research, after developing together with UniSat a special project for girls (Unisat Nano-Satellite Educational Program for Girls).
-From March 21 to March 31, 2022, more than 150 girls from Kazakhstan, Kyrgyzstan and Uzbekistan gathered, designed and launched, participants in UniSat’s training program, three ultramodern nanosatellites in the stratosphere.
-UniSat is an educational program created by UNICEF together with the “Science and Technology Park” at Kazakh National University.
+From March 21 to March 31, 2022, more than 150 girls from Kazakhstan, Kyrgyzstan and Uzbekistan, participants in UniSat’s training program, collected, designed and launched three ultramodern nanosatellites in the stratosphere.
+UniSat is a training program created by UNICEF together with the “Science and Technology Park” at Kazakh National University.
 Al-Farabi with the aim of developing girls’ knowledge in the field of nanosatellite development, as well as improving teamwork, speaking in front of an audience and effective time management skills.
 Speaking to the participants in the project, Temirbaev Amirkhan Adilkhanovich emphasized the importance of this project and expressed the hope that this joint project will contribute to the further development of STEM training for girls in Kazakhstan and become an example of the transformation of experiences in other countries.

 As part of the 10-day UniSat practical marathon, participants mastered the design, layout, programming and assembly of spacecraft.
 They could visit the Center for Space Technology and Remote Analysis of the Earth.
-Under the guidance of mentors, the girls designed the bodies of nanosatellites using 3D modeling and printed them on a 3D printer.
-The participants also independently programmed the subsystems of the UniSat nanosatellites and tested them in the laboratory before launch.
+Led by mentors, the girls designed nanosatellite bodies using 3D modeling and printed them on a 3D printer.
+Participants also independently programmed the subsystems of the UniSat nanosatellites and tested them in the laboratory before launch.

 Today’s launch is symbolic.
 It shows the boundless potential of girls and women in Central Asia.
 Their ability to push the boundaries of science and technology.
 We believe that the results of the UniSAT program will make it possible to achieve cosmic change in society “, commented Arthur van Diesen, UNICEF Representative in Kazakhstan, on the participation of girls from different countries in the international project.